-In the last twelve years, I have faced the death of my soul mate-in-life.
+In the last ten years, I have faced the death of my soul mate in life, Romana.
 The death of my wife; the mother to my sons; I am also getting a lot older and am coming to the end of the road in my journey through this life.
-Lately, I have walked the long hard road of sorrow and grief deep in the valley of despair, in the dark winter night.
+Lately, I have walked the long hard road of sorrow and grief deep in the valley of despair, on a dark winter night.

 I was fortunate enough in life to have had much love, what’s more, enjoyed true love for many years after the terrible events in Denmark.
 Love is the most important thing in life.

 Life for me today has come to a stage where almost everything – all external expectations, all pride, all fear of embarrassment or failure – falls away in the face of death, leaving what is truly important.

 I have never been the same human being again since being in solitary confinement for three hundred and nine days.
 This solitary confinement affected me very badly; after forty years, I still suffer badly on most days from this torture.
 My life stopped during that solitary confinement and consequently, I have since lived my life as a very different person.